opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * getMetricsByReferrersByDomain(bitlink, query): returns the metrics for the given bitlink and query parameters.
 * getQrCode(bitlink): returns the QR code for the given bitlink.

+### Groups

+* get(groupGuid): returns the attributes of the given group.
+* update(groupGuid): updates the attributes of the given group.
+* list(organizationGuid): returns the groups for the given organization.
+* delete(groupGuid): deletes the given group.
+* getBitlinks(groupGuid, query): returns the group and query parameters.
+* getSortedBitlinks(groupGuid, sort, query): returns the group and query parameters, sorted by clicks.

 <sub>Copyright (c) 2020 OpsMatters</sub>